dzackgarza/Notes/Research/Notes/ReadingGeneral/2019-03-31 Keywords and Terms.md

 Reading: [Mark Hovey's List of Open Problems in Algebraic Topology](http://mhovey.web.wesleyan.edu/problems/big.html)

+> Note: a vector bundle is a locally free sheaf!

 To look up and learn more about:

 - The Weil Conjectures